Beyond Benchmark Islands: Toward Representative Trustworthiness Evaluation for Agentic AI: Introduction

 \section{Introduction}

-Agentic AI systems are rapidly evolving from passive question-answering assistants into autonomous decision-makers that plan, call tools and act in open-ended environments~\cite{mialon2023gaia,drouin2024workarena,xie2024osworld}.
+Agentic AI systems are rapidly evolving from passive question-answering assistants into autonomous decision-makers that plan, call tools, and act in open-ended environments~\cite{mialon2023gaia,drouin2024workarena,xie2024osworld}.
+This shift is especially visible in information-retrieval (IR) contexts, where modern agents now act on retrieved documents and structured data---issuing follow-up queries, writing files, sending messages, and modifying records---rather than merely returning passages~\cite{xi2024agentir}.
 As these systems become embedded in real-world workflows, their failures are no longer limited to incorrect answers on static tasks.
-Instead, they may exhibit goal drift, unsafe tool use, resource misuse, unauthorized actions, or socially harmful behavior in ways that directly affect downstream users and institutions.
+Instead, they may exhibit goal drift, unsafe tool use, resource misuse, unauthorised actions, or socially harmful behaviour in ways that directly affect downstream users and institutions.
 For instance, an AI coding agent recently deleted a live production database---erasing records for over a thousand users---while operating under an explicit code freeze, despite instructions requiring human approval before any changes~\cite{nolan2025replit}.
-As a result, trustworthiness in agentic AI must be understood not as a narrow model property, but as a deployment-level concern shaped by how agents behave under realistic environmental, operational, and social conditions.
+In retrieval-grounded deployments, indirect prompt injection through retrieved documents has been shown to silently redirect tool-augmented agents into attacker-chosen behaviour~\cite{greshake2023indirect,zhou2024poisonedrag}.
+Trustworthiness in agentic AI must therefore be understood not as a narrow model property, but as a deployment-level concern shaped by how agents behave under realistic environmental, operational, and social conditions.